First published on July 29, 2021. Last updated on March 1, 2022.

 Given the amount of nutrients in Utah Lake, it is classified as hypereutrophic—the highest award in a contest you don’t want to win.
 However, Utah Lake only experiences occasional blooms usually only over a portion of the lake.
-In fact, Utah Lake was just ranked in the lowest category of algal bloom severity and persistence by a nationwide survey this year—cleaner than many lakes and reservoirs in Utah.
-If Utah Lake is hypereutrophic, why doesn’t it have more frequent and severe blooms?
+In fact, Utah Lake was just ranked in the lowest category of algal bloom severity and persistence by a nationwide satellite study this year—cleaner than many lakes and reservoirs in Utah.
+This raises the question, why doesn’t it have more frequent and severe blooms?

 The answer is that the characteristics of Utah Lake make it extremely resilient to algal blooms.
 Three factors prevent the lake from looking like pea soup year-round.
 First, the cloudy water of the lake limits light availability, slowing growth of both algae and cyanobacteria below the lake surface.
-Second, the high rate of evaporation causes constant formation of calcite and apatite, which scrub nutrients from the water or make them difficult to use.
+Second, the high rate of evaporation causes constant formation of calcite, which scrubs nutrients from the water or make them difficult for the algae to use.
 Third, the shallow and wide bathymetry of the lake means that even when blooms occur, they don’t create a dead zone because the water is so well mixed.
-The well-mixed, shallow water also prevents the release of phosphorus and other pollutants from the sediment, which become mobile when oxygen is depleted.
+The shallow, well-mixed water also limits the release of phosphorus and other pollutants from the sediment, which become mobile when oxygen is depleted (see section on dredging).

 Sources of nutrients in the Utah Lake watershedSo where are the nutrients coming from?
 Congratulations, you just asked the most controversial question about Utah Lake!
 It is true that we still have a lot to learn about nutrient cycling in Utah Lake, and we need continued research.
 However, there is an emerging picture of where nutrients come from and how they affect the lake system.